tonethar/IGME-330-Spring-2019/schedule.md

 ## <a id="finalsweek">Finals Week Meeting

 During finals week, we will meet as a group, check SIS for your section's meeting time and location:
-- section 01 (online) will meet in person and take the final exam, and then look at each other's final projects
-- sections 02 & 03 will have already taken the final exam on the last day of class, and will instead meet to look at final projects
+- all sections will have already taken the final written exam on the last day of class, and will be meeting finals week to present final projects

 <hr>